Japanese Flower Tattoos

 Across the world, flowers are known to be multifaceted tattoos with all sorts of designs and symbolism attached.

-Not only do they decorate and brighten up interiors and exteriors alike,but they may also be used as natural remedies for some ailments.
+Not only do they decorate and brighten up interiors and exteriors alike, but they are also known for their health benefits.

 These meanings are translated onto the skin with Japanese flower tattoos, bestowing beauty on the wearer but a variety of underlying meanings, too.

-As a spiritual nation heavily influenced by Buddhism, the Japanese culture especially embraces the life cycle of birth, death, and rebirth and the beauty within it that is represented by flowers.
+As a spiritual nation heavily influenced by Buddhism, the Japanese culture especially embraces the life cycle of birth, end, and rebirth and the beauty within it that is represented by flowers.